 2. HP Reverb G2

-With the best image definition for a VR headset widely marketed in Europe, the HP Reverb G2 has many refinements to discover virtual reality in excellent conditions.
+With the best image definition for a VR headset using hp reverb g2 prescription lenses widely marketed in Europe, the HP Reverb G2 has many refinements to discover virtual reality in excellent conditions.
 Beware, however, of the necessary configuration: small PCs should avoid.

 Initially conceived as a mixed reality headset supported by Microsoft, the Reverb was a high-performance product for which HP had focused on image definition.
 The manufacturer is back with a “G2” version that has been freed from the youthful errors of the previous model: graphic excellence at the service of VR?